mvolkmann/blog/src/web-dev-tips.md

 It also means that the order in which `id` values, class names, and element names appear in a selector does not affect its specificity calculation.

-Here are some examples of applying this scoring:

-- The CSS selector `.parent > #me` has a score of 0,1,1,0.
-- The CSS selector `.parent #me` has the same score.
-- The CSS selector `.parent .child` has a score of 0,0,2,0 and so has a lower score than selectors that use an `id`.

 For more details on CSS specificity, see
 {% aTargetBlank "https://css-tricks.com/specifics-on-css-specificity/",